S3 method for class 'drift_dm'

 functions".
 The component functions are a list of functions, with the

-following names (see also vignette("use_ddm_models", "dRiftDM")
+following names (see also vignette("customize_ddms", "dRiftDM") for

 examples):

-provide the values of the upper decision boundary and its derivative, respectively, across the time space.
-It is assumed that boundaries are symmetric.nt_fun
+mu_funandmu_int_fun, provide the drift rate and its integral, respectively, across the time space.x_funprovides a distribution of the starting point across the evidence space.b_funanddt_b_funprovide the values of the upper decision boundary and its derivative, respectively, across the time space.
+It is assumed that boundaries are symmetric.nt_funprovides a distribution of the non-decision component across the time space.

-All of the listed functions are stored in the list comp_funs
+All of the listed functions are stored in the list comp_funs of the

-respective model (see also drift_dm()
+respective model (see also drift_dm()).

 Each component function must take the model's parameters (i.e., one row of

-), the parameters for deriving the PDFs, the time or evidence
+prms_matrix), the parameters for deriving the PDFs, the time or evidence

 space, a condition, and a list of optional values as arguments.